Cambridge Mass Transit

-The City of Cambridge and its surrounding region is one of the most vibrant, economic zones in the UK.
-Extensive development has taken place around the University City and consequently gridlock regular occurs on the roads at peak times.
+The City of Cambridge and its surrounding region is one of the most vibrant economic zones in the UK.
+Extensive development has taken place around the University City and consequently gridlock regularly occurs on the roads at peak times.

-Smart Cambridge, a consortium of the Greater Cambridge Partnership, Cambridge Ahead and Cambridge University have developed a concept for a mass transit system based on the use of battery powered rubber tyred vehicle operating in tunnels through the centre of Cambridge and on tarmac roadways around the perimeter of the city – Affordable Very Rapid Mass Transit (AVRT) to address these congestion issues.
+Smart Cambridge, a consortium of the Greater Cambridge Partnership, Cambridge Ahead and Cambridge University, have developed a concept for a mass transit system based on the use of battery-powered rubber-tyred vehicles operating in tunnels through the centre of Cambridge and on tarmac roadways around the perimeter of the city – Affordable Very Rapid Mass Transit (AVRT) – to address these congestion issues.

 Steer were appointed by The Cambridge and Peterborough Combined Authority and Greater Cambridge Partnership Board to develop this concept.
 The output from the study was the preparation of a strategic options appraisal report providing sufficient information to assist in the development of an outline business case for a future transport system for Cambridge.

-LBA were appointed by Steer in 2017 to provide geotechnical, buildability and cost consultancy advice as part of the development of the strategic options appraisal.
-Key elements of the proposals LBA assisted with included:
+LBA was appointed by Steer in 2017 to provide geotechnical, buildability and cost consultancy advice as part of the development of the strategic options appraisal.
+Key elements of the proposals which LBA assisted with included:

 - The provision of a high level geotechnical report looking at the ground conditions in and around the Cambridge area and its suitability for the development of a tunnelled transit system.

-- A report looking at the feasibility of building a below ground central interchange within the centre of Cambridge based on the AVRT proposals (Shown below).
+- A report looking at the feasibility of building a below-ground central interchange within the centre of Cambridge, based on the AVRT proposals.

 - Various exercises looking at the costs for a tunnelled transport solution including the construction of an extensive underground central interchange in the centre of Cambridge.

-Following further study and engineering development, LBA were appointed by Steer to carry out a peer review including cost review of the preferred option in late 2018
+Following further study and engineering development, LBA was appointed by Steer to carry out a peer review, including cost review of the preferred option, in late 2018.

 Silvertown Tunnel Instrumentation & Monitoring